-A separate Travel Claim form is needed for each patient and each commercial carrier or transportation service used.
+A separate Claim Reimbursement Form is needed for each patient and each commercial carrier or transportation service used.
 You can find this form on premera.com or call customer service to get a copy.

-To be reimbursed, attach the following documents to the Travel Claim form:
+To be reimbursed, attach the following documents to the Claim Reimbursement Form:

 - Receipts for all covered travel expenses.

 - A copy of the detailed itinerary issued by the transportation service, travel agency, or online travel website.
 The itinerary must include:

-- Passenger names.
+- o Passenger names.

 - Dates of travel.

-- o Total cost of travel.
+- Total cost of travel.

 - Origination and final destination points.